akashkaintura/cuboid-FSLabs/README.md

 You should also take note of the linter and prettier.
 The linter is currently passing and must pass on completion of the challenge, without any modifications to the config.

+**Note**: Do not modify the test files.
+This challenge is to get the tests to pass without changing them.

 ### Steps

 To participate in this challenge take the following steps:

 1. Clone this repository.
+1. Create a repository of the same name in your personal GitHub account.
+(Do not fork)
+1. Add a second remote to this repository and push the master branch.
-1. Checkout a branch named with your name as `first-last`.
+1. Checkout a feature branch where you will make your changes.
 1. Setup the app and get it running.
 Verify that the linter passes and the test suite fails.
-1. Add the missing functionality.
+1. Add the missing functionality without changing the test files.
 1. Commit as appropriate as you complete the challenge.
 (More than one commit is expected)
-1. Push your committed changes on your branch.
+1. Push your committed changes to your repository on your feature branch.
-1. Create a pull request to the master branch.
+1. Create a pull request to the master branch on your repository.
 1. Send the link to your pull request to signify the completion of the challenge.